 You may have noticed gym memberships, maternity and paternity leave, unlimited paid time off, paid volunteer time and dozens of other employee benefits popping up on job descriptions.
-With the competition for recruiting caregivers being higher than ever, offering daily pay could be a solution to begin increasing your employee turnover by up to 40%.
+With the competition for recruiting caregivers being higher than ever, offering daily pay could be a solution to begin decreasing your employee turnover by up to 40%.

 Bi-weekly payroll is typical in our industry along with nearly every other industry, but is being challenged by new options such as daily pay.
 Early adopters, such as BrightSpring and some Visiting Angels locations, have taken the leap and begun using daily pay for their employees.
 “It is not uncommon for a home healthcare company using DailyPay to see 30% to 50% of its caregiver population enrolled in this benefit,” said DailyPay CEO Jason Lee.